Daphne Marlatt

-At a young age, her family moved to Malaysia and at age nine, they moved to British Columbia, where she later attended the University of British Columbia.
-There she developed her poetry style and her strong feminist views.
-In 1968, she received an MA in comparative literature from Indiana University.

-Her poetry, while considered extremely dense and difficult, is also much acclaimed.
+Her works include novels, poetry, and edited literary journals and magazines.
 In 2006, she was made a Member of the Order of Canada.

 Life and work

 Early life

-Daphne Marlatt is an author, teacher, writer, editor, mother and feminist.
-Her works include two novels, several poetry pieces, and many edited literary journals and magazines.
 Daphne Marlatt was born to English parents, Arthur and Edrys Lupprian Buckle, in Melbourne, Australia on July 11, 1942.

-At the age of three, Marlatt's family moved to Penang, Malaysia and then at the age of nine her family immigrated to Vancouver.
-Marlatt received her B.A. from the University of British Columbia in 1964 and while there, in 1963, became an editor for TISH, a Canadian literary journal.
+When she was three, Marlatt's family moved to Penang, Malaysia, and then when she was nine her family immigrated to Vancouver.
+Marlatt received her BA from the University of British Columbia in 1964.
+While there, in 1963, she had also become an editor for TISH, a Canadian literary journal.

-After traveling around the continent with her husband, Gordon Alan Marlatt, a clinical psychologist, she then settled down for a while in Bloomington, Indiana where she received her M.A. from the Indiana University in Comparative literature in 1968.
-It is here where she started to write Frames of a Story (1968).
-Robert Lecker, in the 1978 article "Perceiving It as It Stands" from Canadian Literature, says "Marlatt has every right to join Kay and Gerda in flight, for their predicament, and the development of their story, serve as a metaphor for the problems of growth encountered by a poet struggling to break away from the frames imposed by established word patterns and the falsities implied by a world view which categorizes experience, storytelling it in standardized form, as if the motion of living was always the same, always sane."
+In 1963, she had also married clinical psychologist G. Alan Marlatt, with whom she settled in Bloomington, Indiana.
+She received her MA in comparative literature from the Indiana University in 1968.
+There, she started to write her first book of poetry Frames of a Story (1968), which Robert Lecker called her "initial attempt to formulate a poetry which would establish a correlation between perception and articulation."

 In 1969, Marlatt published leaf leaf/s, which is a collection of shorter poems.
 In 1971, Marlatt published Rings, a collection of poems about pregnancy, birth, and early parenting.
 She started teaching writing and literature at Capilano College and also edited for The Capilano Review.
 In 1972 she published Vancouver Poems.
-Marlatt published a well known piece of hers, Steveston, in 1974.
-This piece is about a small fishing village that Marlatt explains the relation to its history as a camp for Japanese Canadians during World War II.
+Marlatt published a well-known piece of hers, Steveston, in 1974.
+Steveston is about a small fishing village that was an interment camp for Japanese Canadians during World War II.